Last Updated on: 3rd September 2023, 12:37 pm

 Hermit crabs like to bathe by submerging themselves in water, so you’ll need to provide fresh water and salt water bowls.
-The hermit crabs will climb into these bodies of water, as this moistens the skin and gills and kills parasites, such as mites.
+The hermit crabs will climb into these bodies of water, which moistens the skin and gills and kills parasites like mites.

 Naturally, hermit crabs may need to make a rapid exit.
-If you have pet hermit crabs of varying sizes, smaller hermit crabs may struggle to escape a bowl.
-If left submerged for too long, they’ll drown.
+If you have pet hermit crabs of varying sizes, the smaller ones may struggle to escape a bowl, and if left submerged for too long, they’ll drown.

 A sponge is certainly safer, as a hermit crab could use it to rub itself down.
 Also, a sponge may be used as a platform to exit a bowl.

 Sponges can be a source of nourishment for hermit crabs.

 As per Marine Ecology Progress, sponges contain protein and energy.
 It’s claimed that wild hermit crabs don’t eat sponges, suggesting they have defense mechanisms that deter any interest.

 However, this doesn’t appear true in captivity, as pet hermit crabs often nibble on sponges.

 The benefits of adding a sponge to a hermit crab’s tank include the following: